jkhurdan/A11yTraining/WebContent/Captions.md

 * It is prefered that there is no more than 1-2 lines of text per screen.
 * Use sentence case rather than all CAPS
 * Use a readable font of average thickness.
 Use of white characters is prefered, with medium weighted sans serif font.
-* Text shold be centered on the screen and left-aligned
+* Text should be centered on the screen and left-aligned
 * Color contrast should be sufficent to stand out against the background (but not visually distruptive)
 * Captions should a have a mimumun duration of 40 frames (~1.5 seconds) and a maximum duration of 6 seconds.
 (Background music notation is an exception to this guideline).